SBGTechTest/Feedme-Consumer/README.md

 Note:
 1. Please refresh to view the UI loaded with data.
 2. Dockerfile have been added to dockerize these apps.
+3. Endpoints :
+    1. http://localhost:8085/data/extractData (to extract data from tcp and push into kafka)
+    2. http://localhost:8085/data/getDataFromDb (to view data pushed into Mongo database)

+These end points are generally not needed to be accessed manually, it should be automatically triggered through UI.